-and the second second

-and the second se

-1. NHI 160 SERIAL NUMBER

-- 2. National Heart Institute INSTITUTE OR DIVISION - 3.
-Kidney & Electrolyte Metabolism LABORATORY, BRANCH, OR DEPARTMENT - 4.
-SECTION OR SERVICE

-- 6. Cation Transfer Across the Red Cell Membrane PROJECT TITLE - 7.
-Edward T. Dunham PRINCIPAL INVESTIGATOR

-9. IF THIS PROJECT RESEMBLES, COMPLEMENTS, OR PARALLELS RESEARCH DONE ELSEWHERE IN THE PUBLIC HEALTH SERVICE (WITHOUT INTERCHANGE OF PER-SONNEL, FACILITIES OR FUNDS), IDENTIFY SUCH RESEARCH: (BY SERIAL NO.(S) IF WITHIN NIH).
+Part A. Project Description Sheet 1.
+NHI 160 SERIAL NUMBER 2.
+National Heart Institute INSTITUTE OR DIVISION 3.
+Kidney & Electrolyte Metabolism LABORATORY, BRANCH, OR DEPARTMENT 4.
+SECTION OR SERVICE 5.
+LOCATION (IF OTHER THAN BETHESDA) 6.
+Cation Transfer Across the Red PROJECT TITLE Cell Membrane 7.
+Edward T. Dunham PRINCIPAL INVESTIGATOR 8.
+OTHER INVESTIGATORS 9.
+IF THIS PROJECT RESEMBLES, COMPLE ELSEWHERE IN THE PUBLIC HEALTH SE SONNEL, FACILITIES OR FUNDS), IDE NO.(S) IF WITHIN NIH).
+MENTS, OR PARALLELS RESEARCH DONE RVICE (WITHOUT INTERCHANGE OF PER- NTIFY SUCH RESEARCH: (BY SERIAL

-Objectives: The principal immediate objective of this project is the characterization and, if possible, isolation of a presumed rate limiting enzymatic reaction coupled to active sodium extrusion and active potassium uptake in the human red cell.

-Methods Employed: Red cells from freshly drawn human blood are suspended in simulated plasma or modified media and maintained in suspension at constant temperature in a Barcroft-Warburg apparatus.
+- Objectives: The principal immediate objective of this project is the characterization and, if possible, isolation of a presumed rate limiting enzymatic reaction coupled to active sodium extrusion and active potassium uptake in the human red cell. - Methods Employed: Red cells from freshly drawn human blood are suspended in simulated plasma or modified media and maintained in suspension at constant temperature in a Barcroft-Warburg apparatus.
 By means of established and modified tracer procedures, unidirectional movements (fluxes) of ions across the cell membrane are followed and analyzed.
 Ion exchange chromatography for the separation and quantitation of adenine derivatives has been employed extensively during the past year.

 - Major Findings: A good correlation between the decay of ATP and of active cation transport in the starved human red cell has been demonstrated.
 Strophanthidin, an inhibitor of active cation transport, has been found to retard the breakdown of ATP in this system.
 This is consistent with the hypothesis that an enzymatic hydrolysis of ATP is the rate limiting step of active cation transport.
-Effects of cardiac glycosides on the kinetics of cation transport have been extended by the following observations: a) maximal strophanthidin inhibition of Na outflux and K influx is effected within 2 minutes, and b) abolition of the linked components of Na outflux and K influx is effected by this drug (10^{-5} M). - Significance to HEART Research: The human erythrocyte provides one of the least complex and most easily manipulated systems for an intensive study of active cation transport across cell membranes.
+Effects of cardiac glycosides on the kinetics of cation transport have been extended by the following observations: a) maximal strophanthidin inhibition of Na outflux and K influx is effected within 2 minutes, and b) abolition of the linked components of Na outflux and K influx is effected by this drug (10-5 M). - Significance to HEART Research: The human erythrocyte provides one of the least complex and most easily manipulated systems for an intensive study of active cation transport across cell membranes.
 An understanding of the mechanism of active cation transport will further our appreciation of the cellular regulation of electrolyte metabolism.